zunohoang/rest-mongoose-easy/readme.md

 A lightweight and easy-to-use library for creating RESTful APIs with MongoDB and Mongoose.
 This library provides predefined routes for basic CRUD operations.

+##

+You can support me by giving this project a star and following me on github [zunohoang](https://github.com/zunohoang).

 ## Features

 - Simple integration with Express.js.